Arun Shourie: Politics

-After the defeat of the BJP in 2009 general elections, Shourie asked for introspection and accountability within the party.
+After the defeat of the BJP in the 2009 general elections, Shourie asked for introspection and accountability within the party.
 He deplored factionalism within the party and those who brief journalists to aid their own agenda.

 Shourie has been described by Christophe Jaffrelot, a political scientist, as "a writer sympathetic to militant Hindu themes" and has publicly voiced support for the aims of the Rashtriya Swayamsevak Sangh (RSS), a nationalist Hindutva organisation.
 This has caused unease among some of those who admire his journalism.
-He has said that, although he sees a danger from perceived Muslim violence such as the Godhra train burning incident of 2002, people have tended to redefine the "Hindutva" term.
+He has said that, although he sees danger from perceived Muslim violence such as the Godhra train burning incident of 2002, people have tended to redefine the "Hindutva" term.
 He says that prominent members of the Bharatiya Janata Party (BJP), of which he is a member and which has ties to the RSS — specifically, L. K. Advani and Atal Bihari Vajpayee — have shown their opposition to sectarian hatred and in their attempts to make the BJP inclusive have tried to marginalise those on both the Muslim and Hindu extremes who promote such hatred.
-As a political scientist he views that present electoral system does not concern competency and integrity.
-He emphasised his views in a cultural conference called Tomorrow’s India Global Summit and added that the pressure to bring about change in the present electoral system should come from the society.
+As a political scientist, he views that present electoral system does not concern competency and integrity.
+He emphasised his views in a cultural conference called Tomorrow's India Global Summit and added that the pressure to bring about change in the present electoral system should come from the society.

+Shourie has opposed reservation, a system of official legal discrimination in India similar to "affirmative action" in the United States.
+In 2017, he said "Panditji (Jawaharlal Nehru) had rightly said that in that way (reservation) lies not only folly but disaster."

 Writer

-Arun Shourie has written numerous books.
-According to Martha Nussbaum, the traits of his writings are: